 If you intend to collect feedback on specific, recent experiences, sending a survey within a few days of completion is best practice.

-4. Create the perfect survey invitation.
+4. Create the perfect online survey invitation.

 There are three questions every survey taker wants answers to immediately: